tobybatch/kimai2/docs/build.md

 ### BASE

-  * `BASE=apache-debian`
+  * `BASE=apache
-  * `BASE=fpm-alpine`
+  * `BASE=fpm

 Selects which PHP wrapper to use.
 The Apache Debian version bundles an Apache server, and the mod-php wrapper based on a debian buster image.
 The fpm-alpine version provides the fast CGI version of PHP based on an alpine image.

 The Apache/Debian image is bigger (~940mb) but does not require a second container to provide http services.
 Use this image for development, tests or evaluation.

 The FPM image is smaller (~640mb) but requires a web server to provide the http services.
 Use this image in production and see the [docker-compose](docker-compose.md) page for setting up a http server.

 ### KIMAI